 GoodGuide strives to be the most reliable source of information on consumer products.
 We employ quality assurance and quality control (QA/QC) processes to ensure that the highest standards of data integrity are met and maintained.
 GoodGuide assesses the quality and credibility of each contributing data source based on the source’s data collection process, public reputation and reviews received by experts in relevant fields.
 Additionally, our information architecture uses industry-standard identification and cross-referencing systems (e.g., using chemical CAS numbers to connect information about ingredients) to facilitate matching data from external sources.
 Our QA/QC protocols include procedures to proactively minimize data errors, resolve potential data issues, and ensure timely updates of sources.

 Error Reporting and Correction Procedures

-In many cases, data that would be relevant for a thorough assessment of an important attribute is unavailable for either a product or company.
+In many cases, data that would be relevant for a thorough assessment of an important attribute is unavailable for a product.
 This may be because we have not yet identified a credible data source for a given issue or topic.
 Or it may be that the data are not publicly available because companies have not disclosed critical information.
 GoodGuide is working collaboratively with key stakeholders around the world, including government agencies, non-profit organizations, private research agencies, and companies to promote the quantity and quality of disclosure of important data to the public.
-If you are aware of data sources that are not yet included in GoodGuide that would improve our product or company coverage, please contact us to nominate these sources for evaluation.
+If you are aware of data sources that are not yet included in GoodGuide that would improve our product coverage, please contact us to nominate these sources for evaluation.